sleepingkingstudios/rspec-sleeping_king_studios/README.md

 As the 'should have constant' example, but sets a mutability expectation on the constant.
 See Core/#have_constant for specifics on which objects are considered mutable.

+#### Should Have Predicate

+    include_examples 'should have predicate', :foo, true

+    include_examples 'should have predicate', :foo?, true

+Delegates to the `#have_predicate` matcher (see Core/#have_predicate, above) and passes if the actual object responds to the specified predicate.
+If a value is specified, the object must respond to the predicate and return the specified value, which must be true or false.
+Alternatively, you can set a proc as the expected value, which can contain a comparison, an RSpec expectation, or a more complex expression:

+    include_examples 'should have predicate', :bar, ->() { a_boolean }

+    include_examples 'should have predicate', :baz, ->(value) { value == true }

 #### Should Have Property

     include_examples 'should have property', :foo, 42